-Dr. Israel Soibelman is the Chief Strategy Officer at MIT Lincoln Laboratory.
+Dr. Israel Soibelman is the chief strategy officer at MIT Lincoln Laboratory.
 His responsibilities include assisting in the development of Laboratory-level strategic planning, and leading and helping grow external strategic relationships.

-Dr. Soibelman joined the Laboratory in 1989, and his early research focused on infrared data analysis, phenomenology, and algorithms for missile defense systems.
+Soibelman joined the Laboratory in 1989, and his early research focused on infrared data analysis, phenomenology, and algorithms for missile defense systems.
 In 1992, he joined the Ballistic Missile Defense Organization (BMDO) Phase One Engineering Team (POET) Office in Washington, D.C.
 As a member of POET, he participated in system studies supporting the BMDO leadership.
 These efforts included a boost-phase intercept systems study and kill assessment technology study.
 In 1994, he took an Intergovernmental Personnel Act (IPA) assignment in the Department of Energy's (DOE) Technology Transfer Office.
 In this assignment, he helped develop cooperative research and development agreements with industry to transfer technology developed at DOE labs.

-Dr. Soibelman holds a BS degree in mechanical engineering from Columbia University and a PhD degree in applied mathematics from the California Institute of Technology.
+Soibelman holds a BS degree in mechanical engineering from Columbia University and a PhD degree in applied mathematics from the California Institute of Technology.